sveinbjornt/FastDMG/README.md

 * Disk image document icons continue to look the same
 * Handles all disk image types supported by DiskImageMounter (dmg, iso, smi, etc.)

-FastDMG is a minimal wrapper around the [ `hdiutil`](https://developer.apple.com/legacy/library/documentation/Darwin/Reference/ManPages/man1/hdiutil.1.html) command line tool that ships with macOS.
+FastDMG is a very minimal wrapper around the [ `hdiutil`](https://developer.apple.com/legacy/library/documentation/Darwin/Reference/ManPages/man1/hdiutil.1.html) command line tool that ships with macOS.
 It therefore uses Apple's private DiskImages framework indirectly.
 It is free, open source software.
 If you like it, feel free to [make a donation](https://sveinbjorn.org/donations).

 ## How to use